dapingQ/blog/_posts/2018-06-25-dispersion.md

 \mathbf{k} =(k_x, k_y, k_z)
 \end{eqnarray}
 $$
-devided as the superposition of two EMF, like
+divided as the superposition of two EMF, like

 $$
 \begin{eqnarray}